Pupil Premium Funding

 - Were adopted from care on or after 30th December 2005 left care

 - Had a Special Guardianship Order on or after 30th December 2005

 - Had a Residence Order on or after 14th October 1991.

-Looked After Children (LAC) and Post-Looked After Children, who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangements order or a residence order are entitled to receive £2345 of PPG.
+Looked After Children (LAC) and Post-Looked After Children, who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangement order or a residence order are entitled to receive £2410 of PPG.

 The Early Years Pupil Premium (EYPP) is additional funding for early years settings to improve the education they provide for disadvantaged 3- and 4-year-olds.

 Children must receive free early education in order to attract EYPP funding.
 They do not have to take up the full 570 hours of early education they are entitled to in order to get EYPP.
 Children become eligible for free early education at different points in the year depending on when they turn 3.
 Please note that 4-year-olds in primary school reception classes who already receive the school-age pupil premium are not eligible for EYPP funding.
-This means that in the financial year 2018 to 2019, providers received £300 for each eligible child who takes up the full 570 hours of state-funded early education they are entitled to.
+This means that in the financial year 2022 to 2023, providers will receive £340 for each eligible child who takes up the full 570 hours of state-funded early education they are entitled to.

 Schools are free to allocate and spend the Pupil Premium Grant in the way they deem most appropriate, however Abercrombie Primary School is accountable for ensuring this grant is deployed effectively to progress the learning of eligible pupils.
 The senior leadership team, staff and governors rigorously evaluate how Pupil Premium money is spent and the impact targeted interventions are having on pupils' attainment, closing gaps and addressing barriers to learning.
 Vulnerable groups are identified early and appropriate interventions are put in place, funded by the Pupil Premium.
 The school tracks the progress and attainment of all children.